 STEP-BY-STEP ROADMAP FOR WAGE GARNISHMENT PROCESS:

-Although we are experienced San Francisco personal injury attorneys, we do not handle post-judgment wage garnishments.
+Although we are experienced San Francisco and Los Angeles personal injury attorneys, we do not handle post-judgment wage garnishments.
 However, we do have colleagues who handle this process and would happy to make a referral should you or someone you care about need help.